denten-books/plain-text/01-aknowledge.md

 Emily-Jane Cohen and her team at Stanford University Press expertly guided the book to publication.
 I received careful consideration and comments from Matthew Fuller, Ray Siemens, and two other anonymous reviewers.
-I would like to thank Micah Siegel, COPYEDITOR NAME HERE, INDEXER NAME HERE, for their patience, hard work, and attention to detail.
+I would like to thank Micah Siegel, Marthine Desiree Satris, COPYEDITOR NAME HERE, and INDEXER NAME HERE for their patience, hard work, and attention to detail.

 Finally, a book extracts its heaviest toll from those closest to the author.
 My family and my partner Yoora gave it the needed time, space, and love.